lethal-lisa/Nightcrawler/README.md

 - gperf used for tokenizer generation.
 - fasm used to build story files.

+### Using the Build System
+Nightcrawlers makefile recognizes the following environment variables:
+- `DEBUG` : Builds a binary with debug features.
+- `WINDOWS` : Builds a 32-bit Windows binary.
+- `WIN64` : If this and `WINDOWS` are set, a 64-bit binary will be generated, otherwise no effect.

+The makefile also recognizes:
+- `make clean` to clean up.
+- `make release` to generate a release archive.
+- `make all` (default) to build.

 ## List of Keywords Recognized by the Engine
 - `HELP` Shows engine help & then help included in a story file.
 - `MOVE|GO NORTH|SOUTH|EAST|WEST|N|S|E|W` Moves to a different scene.